 If this is your first time hiking in snow, do yourself a huge favor and try doing a short, relatively simple trail you’ve hiked before.
-It’s much better to get to the end of the trail and wish it was longer than be halfway through a hike wishing it was over.
+It’s much better to get to the end of the trail and wish it was longer than to be halfway through a hike and wishing it was over.
 Start with something easy and work up from there.

 A great resource for finding winter hikes is AllTrails.
 Not only do we use this app/website to discover new trails, but the frequent trail updates left by users can be invaluable in determining the (relatively) current trail conditions.